Embryology of the heart

 Every part of the body depends on the heart’s ability to pump, every second of every minute of every day, starting before we are even born.
 In fact cardiovascular system is the first major system to function in the embryo.

-- The heart tube and embryonic vessels
+- The heart tube

 - Partitioning of the developing heart